15 Most Expensive Cars of the World in 2021

-Pininfarina, the famous Italian designer and automobile designer, enters within the 2021 world’s best supercar sector with an all-electric Battista.
+Pininfarina, the famous Italian designer, and automobile designer enter the 2021 world’s best supercar sector with an all-electric Battista.

-The company today is owned by the Indian automaker Mahinda, which is famous for its off-road off-road vehicles.
+The company today is owned by the Indian automaker Mahindra, which is famous for its off-road vehicles.

 Pininfarina says it will travel up to 450 kilometers on a single charge, which turns out to be around 280 miles.